Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **UI**

+* Inspect elements in the sidebar to know what they do.
 * Add tile abilties.
 Like "opens on room clear".
 Maybe make returnExits different too.
+* Cool sliding animation in Inventory/Modules.
 * Bring back the glamour counter.
 Make the filter scale with glamour level too.
 * Make mouse movement follow Terminal.
 * A confirm prompt if you draw after 0 resolve.
 Also make the resolve counter red at 0.